lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 protected application servers.
 This section can also be used to define configuration for the ``webseal.conf`` file as well as run the integration wizards for MMFA, AAC and Federation capabilities from the Federated Runtime Server.
 A detailed list of all of the avaliable configuration properties can be found `here <https://ibm-security.github.io/pyisva>`_.

+Stanza configuration
+""""""""""""""""""""
+For each WebSEAL reverse proxy instance, administrators are able to define section/key/value entries to modify the ``webseal.conf`` file for that instance.
+Each stanza modification must also include an operation to either: add an entry, creating duplicate entries if the particular section/key combination already exists; update an entry if it already exists, or add it if it does not; and remove an entry if it exists.

+Junction configuration
+""""""""""""""""""""""
+For each WebSEAL instance, administrators will typically define one or more standard or virtual junctions.
+Junctions are how an administrator defines the relationship and behavior between a WebSEAL server and an application server (for whom TCP traffic is being proxied by WebSEAL).
+Some advanced configuratioin options cannot be set in this entry and the Stanza configuration must be used to set key/value entries in the reverse proxy config file.

 An example configuration is:

 .. code-block:: yaml